michaelstaake/ServerStatus/README.md

 # ServerStatus by Michael Staake

-A simple PHP-based server status dashboard for monitoring and displaying uptime and status of multiple servers.
+A simple PHP-based server status web app for monitoring and displaying uptime and status of your servers.

 ## Installation

 1. **Clone or Download the Repository**
    - Place the files on your web server.
-Subdomains are supported by subfolders are not.
+Subdomains are supported but subfolders are not.

 2. **Configuration**
    - Rename `config.example.php` to `config.php`.